lizkaufman/StitchInTime/README.md

 # Stitch In Time

 Stitch In Time (WIP name) is an app designed to take the effort out of counting stitches when crocheting or knitting.
-Easily track your progress toward your totals for each step of your pattern with just a tap, customise how you track, and adjust your goal on midway through.
+Easily track your progress toward your totals for each step of your pattern with just a tap, customise how you track, and adjust your goal midway through if you need to.
 Banish the annoying pencil and tally marks forever! 🧶🔢🧣🤩

 I've built the app's front end in React Native using the Expo client.
 I have a C# ASP.NET Core back end in development.